 Procedural Requirements: SLCS uses DIBELS, DORA, McCall Crabbs and teacher observation to assess reading performance.
 The principal monitors benchmark results and provides feedback to the teacher regarding interventions and activities.
 Teachers are highly aware of this assessment data and use it to inform their instructional decisions and help struggling students get up to grade level.
 Students and their parents should also be highly aware of the student’s assessment scores and progress.
 Benchmark testing is done at least once a quarter.
 However, for struggling students, progress monitoring with greater frequency is required.
 Below is a summary of the guidelines used to determine assessment frequency and interventions:

-- Benchmarks are administered to students four times a year.
+- Benchmarks are administered to students three times a year.

 Intervention and Enrichment Strategies Used

 Intervention and enrichment occurs in every class every day.
 We are focused on differentiation of instruction and focusing on the needs of each and every student.
 We will have students taking classes at the grade level above themselves, and if a sixth grade student needs to be challenged we will partner with our online school to offer classes we do not have.
 Our goal is to truly meet their needs even if we have to think outside the box to do so.

 Students who display strengths in a particular area are given more challenging and thought-provoking assignments and learning opportunities to insure that they achieve their maximum academic potential.